What Is Trauma-Informed Care? Key Takeaways for Facilities

 Individuals may experience trauma at any time in their life.
 Examples may include, but are not limited to:

-• natural disasters
+• Natural disasters

-• sexual assault or violence
+• Sexual assault or violence

-• physical injury or illness
+• Physical injury or illness

-• poverty and systematic discrimination
+• Poverty and systematic discrimination

-• adverse childhood experiences (ACEs) such as abuse, neglect, or witnessing domestic violence as a child
+• Adverse childhood experiences (ACEs) such as abuse, neglect, or witnessing domestic violence as a child

 Research from the U.S. Department of Veterans Affairs suggests everyone may experience trauma at some point in their lives.
 Shocking and dangerous situations may cause post-traumatic stress disorder (PTSD), which affects about 6% of the U.S. population.

 Trauma-informed care asks the question, “What happened to you?” instead of, “What’s wrong with you?”
 Even if a patient isn’t diagnosed with PTSD, it’s safe to assume they’ve experienced trauma and could benefit from a thoughtful, targeted approach during interpersonal interactions.
+It considers how the effects of trauma impact a patient’s everyday life, inside and outside of a healthcare setting.

-The Core Principles of Trauma-Informed Care
+The 6 Trauma-Informed Care Principles

 How to Apply a Trauma-Informed Care Model at Your Facility

 When applying a new framework at a healthcare organization, it’s crucial to follow a formal implementation plan.
 Within each phase, set goals to monitor progress and make changes along the way.
 In the sections below, you’ll get a chance to explore what is meant by trauma-informed care at each phase of program implementation.
+Check with your state’s department of health or mental health to find out which resources are available to support trauma-informed care training and implementation.

 To get started, consider SAMHSA’s recommendations for the domains of implementation of a trauma-informed approach, which include: